// For the climate

 eSAF prevents new fossil carbon from leaving the ground.
 No offsets, no promised removals.

-eSAF therefore does not offset emissions somewhere else, and it does not promise removals later.
+eSAF is made by combining captured CO₂ with renewable hydrogen, so the carbon in the fuel was already in circulation rather than newly pulled from the ground.
+It therefore does not offset emissions somewhere else, and it does not promise removals later.
 It prevents new fossil carbon from leaving the ground in the first place.
 The approximately 90% lifecycle saving reflects the small energy and process emissions still involved in producing the fuel.
 In Iceland, where the electricity powering production is nearly carbon-free, those residual emissions are especially low.

-Source Lifecycle frame: fossil comparator 94.1 gCO₂e/MJ and RFNBO threshold 28.2 gCO₂e/MJ per Delegated Regulation (EU) 2023/1185.
-Iceland eSAF: project estimate, range set by the CO₂ supply mix.
-Iceland grid carbon intensity: Icelandic Environment and Energy Agency.
-Approximately 90% reduction figure to be confirmed at FEED and verified annually by independent assessment.
+Source Lifecycle frame: fossil comparator 94.1 gCO₂e/MJ and RFNBO threshold 28.2 gCO₂e/MJ per DR (EU) 2023/1185.
+Iceland eSAF: project estimate to be confirmed at FEED and verified annually.

 // Reduction logic